trailofbits/uthenticode/README.md

 $ mkdir build && cd build
 $ cmake ..
 $ cmake --build .
+# the default install prefix is the build directory;
+# use CMAKE_INSTALL_PREFIX to modify it
+$ cmake --build . --target install
 ```

 If you have `doxygen` installed, you can build *uthenticode*'s documentation with the top-level